-- Former St. Mary's Church Hall - Turn right by 'F/P' sign (to St. Mary de Wyche church) - another Corbett benefaction.
-Cross the former Midland main line, continuing straight ahead initially to the left and then to the right of the hedge.
-As you approach another railway line, turn left.
+2. Former St Mary's Church Hall Turn right by F/P sign (to St Mary de Wyche church) - another Corbett benefaction.
+Cross the former Midland main line, continuing straight.
+As you approach another railway line bear left.

-- Great Western Branch - Cross bridge and stile at bottom.
+3. Great Western Branch Cross footbridge and stile at bottom.
 Keep straight on for about 25 yards and then turn right across stile.
-Cross field diagonally aiming for the right of the gate to the right of the farmhouse.
+Cross field diagonally aiming for the right of gate to the right of the farmhouse.

-- Upton Warren Nature Reserve - Go through gate at the end of the track, keeping alongside hedge on left.
+5. Upton Warren Nature Reserve Go over the stile at the end of the track, keeping alongside hedge on left.
 This becomes the fence around the BBC’s Droitwich transmitter (Radio 4 long-wave) - note the interesting 1930’s buildings.
-During World War II, coded messages which were read during normal programme broadcasts, were sent to the French Resistance using the transitter.
-There is an exhibition about the transmitter in St. Richard's House in Droitwich.
+During World War II coded messages, read during normal program broadcasts, were sent to the French Resistance using the transmitter.
+There is an exhibition about the transmitter in St Richard's House in Droitwich.
 Cross stiles and main A38 road, then go left towards Wychbold.
-After about 100 yards, turn right into a lane (just beyond this are the part-timbered John Corbett Alms Houses).
+After about 100 yards turn right into a lane (Just beyond are the part-timbered John Corbett Alms Houses).

-- Wychbold - Turn right down track to Little Gains Farm.
-Cross the River Salwarpe, go through gate and turn right through opening.
-Keep alongside river to cross stile by gate.
-Bear left to stile almost under electricity wires to cross driveway and another stile.
-Follow marked path through copse and then parallel to wire fence to stile by gate in farthest end of field.
-(Coming the other way, keep straight on where wire fence turns through 90°).
-From here, there are good views of Webbs Ornamental gardens.
-The entrance is on the A38.
-Go up driveway and turn right into Swan Lane by row of white houses.
-Go right into St. Michael’s Church and through grounds to leave by kissing gate back to Swan Lane opposite No. 7.
-(Note: this is not a public right of way).
+6. Wychbold Turn right down track to Little Gains Farm.
+Cross River Salwarpe, go right through the pedestrian gate, keeping initially alongside river.
+As you reach a pair of metal gates either of a driveway which crosses the path, cross over the driveway using the two stiles alongside the gates.
+Follow marked path through copse and then parallel to wire fence marking Webbs Garden Centre boundary, eventually reaching a metal gate with a gap alongside.
+Go up lane and turn right into Swan Lane by row of white houses.
+Go right into St Michael’s Church and through grounds to leave by kissing gate back to Swan Lane opposite No 7.
+(This is not a public right of way).

-- Swan Inn and Premier Travel Inn - Cross the A38 and turn right, crossing the River Salwarpe, then left onto the footpath running alongside the river.
-(Note: there is a shop at the Shell garage).
-The path soon also runs alongside the Nature Reserve.
-Cross two stiles keeping alongside river and enter a small copse.
+7. Swan Inn and Premier Travel Inn Cross the A38 and turn right, crossing River Salwarpe, then left into the footpath running alongside the river.
+(There is a shop at the Shell garage).
+The path skirts around the Nature Reserve, following the river all the way back to Stoke Prior.
+You will cross a stile then a kissing gate before entering small copse.
 Turn right at footbridge.
-(Note: cross footbridge for Avoncroft Museum via walk B).
+(Cross footbridge for Avoncroft Museum via walk B).

-- Shaw Lane - ('F/P' sign) Keep straight on down Shaw Lane back to the starting point.
-(Note: for shops, turn first left by telephone kiosk into Ryefields Road).
+8. Shaw Lane (F/P sign) Keep straight on down Shaw Lane back to the starting point.
+(For shops turn first left by telephone kiosk into Ryefields Road).